Breed: Borzoi/Bull Mastiff mix

 Weight: 80 lbs

-Foster home: Glenna
+Foster home: Julie

 To be totally honest here, I will probably be very shy of you when you first meet me.
 It took me almost a month to not be afraid of my foster mom.
 Now that I trust her, I jump up and down on my front legs when she comes home and I am often coming to her for attention.
 While I really like her now, I can be a little stubborn about some things.
 At first I refused to go in a crate like my female siblings so I was kept gated in the laundry room.
 The gate is 5 foot high because I could probably jump over anything smaller — in fact, if I really wanted to, I could probably jump this gate!
 But now I did learn to be crated.
 And I will probably need to be crated for a year or so because I have chewed up some things I shouldn’t in the laundry room.

 I get along with all the other dogs here but I do have to be watched around the really small dogs.
 I am not mean and don’t seem to have much of a prey drive but I try to play with even the little dogs and foster mom is worried I may hurt them because I get so excited.
 I really need another large dog to play with and if you already have a sighthound, that would be cool.
 But don’t worry.
-If you have another medium large dog of any breed, I am happy to play with them.
+If you have another medium or large dog of any breed, I am happy to play with them.

 Car rides are fun and I even went for a walk in a busy park.
 I did try to hide under picnic tables when there were a lot of people close by but did pretty good walking on a leash with a harness on.
 I did met a few dogs there and really liked that, though.

-Since I am a sighthound, I will need a physically fenced in yard that is about 5 to 6 foot tall.
+Since I am a sighthound, I will need a physically fenced in yard that is about 5 foot tall.
 Anything shorter probably won’t keep me inside until I become as affectionate with you as I am with my foster mom.

 Gund will need to be adopted within about a 200 mile radius of Lansing.

 Email email@example.com if you have any questions about me.